adiwg/mdBook/mdtranslator/architecture.md

 ## Architecture

-This section covers the architecture of mdTranslator and two software wrappers that are generally used to interface directly with the mdTranslator.
+This section covers the architecture of mdTranslator and two software wrappers used to interface directly with the mdTranslator.

 [__mdTranslator__](../mdtranslator/translatorArchitecture.md) - covers the internal architecture of the mdTranslator.